Courses

 The standard text is Modern Physics, Krane

-Prerequisites: PHYS 2320, General Physics 2 (PHYS 2415) or Intro Phys 2 (PHYS 1720), or PHYS 2610, and Calculus 3 (MATH 2310)
+Prerequisites: Intro Phys 2 for Engineers (PHYS 2415) or Intro Phys 2 (PHYS 2410),and Calculus 3 (MATH 2310)

-This is an introductory lab course where students first become familiar with running experiments related to the topics covered in PHYS 1710 & 1720.
-The course focuses on quantification, computation, and data analysis with selected experiments in mechanics, heat, electricity & magnetism, and optics.
+This is an introductory lab course where students first become familiar with running experiments related to the topics covered in PHYS 1420 and similar its analogues.
+The course focuses on quantification, computation, and data analysis with selected experiments in mechanics.

-One lecture hour and four laboratory hours per week.
+One lecture hour

 This is usually the first of the core classes that physics majors take and entails a more in-depth and advanced investigation of classical physics.
 The course begins with an overview of topics covered in PHYS 1710 (kinematics, momentum, and energy) but now with the knowledge of multivariable calculus, differential equations, and linear algebra.
 Then students are introduced into Lagrangian formalism and the calculus of variations, followed by orbits, rotational motion of rigid bodies, and coupled spring problems.